 There are four plans available.
 For those with very little activity, you can opt for the Newbie plan which works out to $49 USD per year.
 However, we found when importing the data that we had 77 transactions, which is far more than we anticipated.
 Every crypto swap, deposit, or daily reward from staking counts as transactions so these can easily add up.
 We, therefore, recommend the Hodler plan that includes 1000 transactions.
 If you are a day trader, you will need to upgrade to the Trader ($99/year) or Pro plan ($149/year).

 While Koinly is not the cheapest tax tool for people in Canada, we do think it is worth the cost because it’s the only tool that helps you with crypto capital gains.
+You will save a lot compared to hiring an accounting technician who understands crypto.
 With only a few transactions, you might not need a tax tool like Koinly, but if you have more than 20 in a year, having a tool like Koinly can take the pain out of completing your crypto taxes in Canada.

 We think Koinly is a legit tool for anyone in Canada looking to complete their tax return.
 The CRA’s regulations on crypto can be confusing, but Koinly helps to take some of the stress away.
 We used Koinly for our 2020 taxes and we will use it again next year.
 If you decided to give it a try, make sure to sign up on the Canadian page.